 - Foreign graduates engaged in post-completion Optional Practical Training (OPT), may retain access to the law school and their computer accounts by paying the continuing student fee noted above for the period July though December and twice the semester fee for the period July through June.
 If at this time a student is paying tuition to audit one or more classes after one free audit, the continuation fee will be waived for each semester the student is paying tuition.

 - Distinguished Visiting Scholars are invited guests of the School of Law and pay no fees.
 These scholars are clearly distinct from our foreign visiting scholar program where participants are charged a fee.
 The Distinguished Visiting Scholars are administered by Dean’s office.
 The paying visiting scholars are administered by the International program.

-Students considering withdrawing from school are encouraged to consult with Dean Bolin or Assistant Dean for Student Services Elizabeth Walsh.
-To withdraw, a student should provide written notification to the Registrar’s and Financial Aid Office and obtain a written approval from Dean Bolin.
+Students considering withdrawing from school are encouraged to consult with Associate Dean Elizabeth Walsh.
+To withdraw, a student should provide written notification to the Registrar’s and Financial Aid Office and obtain a written approval from Associate Dean Walsh.
 Students who withdraw after a school term is underway will ordinarily receive a tuition refund based on the last day of class attendance as follows: